Poo8jitha-a/Customer-segmentation-/README.md

-# Customer-segmentation-
+# Customer-segmentation-Data science project 1- zidio development
-Data science project 1- zidio development
+Unsupervised ML project on the data"Ecommerce customers" which was carried out using KMeans clustering algorithm.
+The numberof clusters was finalisedusing elbow visualization and the silhouette score was also found.
+Libraries used: Pandas, Numpy,Matplotlib,Scikit-learn, Tools and Techniques used- KMeans,MinMaxScaler, Silhoutte scoreand elbow visualizer